 - 3. Sweep the refuse from the hopper and pack it into the body. - a.
-PULL the upper panel and blade levers at the same time and RELEASE the levers.
-The levers will self-center at the end of the commanded position by way of valve internal hydraulic pressure.
-See Figure 44 [11]. - b.
-The upper panel will move OUT and the blade will move UP.
+PULL the slide and blade levers at the same time and RELEASE the levers.
+The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure.
+See Figure 44 - b.
+The slide will move OUT and the blade will move UP.
 STOP the blade UP operation when the blade is at the pinch point with the hopper sill. - c.
 Watch for refuse that is pushed out of the hopper.